pwa-builder/pwabuilder-blog/src/docs/windows/pwa-api-documentation/pwa-api-documentation.md

 ## App Distribution

-With Progressive Web Apps, you have 2 channels that users can use to get your PWA onto their Windows device, the Microsoft Store and Microsoft Edge itself.
+With PWAs, you have 2 channels that users can use to get your PWA onto their Windows device, the Microsoft Store and Microsoft Edge itself.

 ### In-Browser Install

 With the new Chromium based Edge, users can install your PWA right from the browser.
-When a user navigates to the URL to your PWA in Edge they will be prompted with an “install” icon in the URL bar as the screenshot below shows.
+When a user navigates to the URL to your PWA in Edge they will be prompted with an install icon in the URL bar as the screenshot below shows.
 Once this install button is clicked, the following UI is shown to the user:

 <img src="/docs/windows/pwa-api-documentation/in-browser-install.png" width="350px" alt="Screenshot of the install app UI in Edge" />